CrUX Report Dashboard

 Step 1: Accessing the Dashboard

-Open your web browser and go to a Crux|Knfrmd - Web Consulting
+Open your web browser and go to the CrUX | Knfrmd - Web Consulting Dashboard.

 Step 2: Selecting the Date Range

 Click the dropdown arrow to choose the date range you want to work with.
+This helps in comparing the performance over different periods.

 Step 3: Filtering by Device